mikuhann/logger/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Description

+App for it department for log actions made with ReactJs, Redux and Json-server.

 ## Available Scripts

 In the project directory, you can run:

+### `npm run dev`

+Runs json server and react together.

 ### `npm start`